molview/molview_blog/_posts/2018-04-29-molview-will-stay-as-it-is.md

 ---

 I have been wanting to write this for a while, and today I finally got to it.
-In the previous post on this blog, which was written a little under a year ago, I wrote about my ambitious plans to develop new features for MolView.
+In a previous post on this blog, which was written a little under a year ago, I wrote about my ambitious plans to develop new features for MolView.
 I also wanted to develop it from scratch, because in the meantime my programming style had radically changed, and I had much better ideas about how to write software.